Measure PWM Frequency by Triggering an ISR on Arduino Hardware

 a.
 Modify the Pin number parameter of the PWM block to the pin that generates the PWM signal.
 In this example, the Pin Number parameter is set to

 b.
 Modify the Pin number parameter of the External Interrupt block to the pin that generates the external interrupt.
 In this example, the Pin number parameter is set to

-1. On the Hardware tab, click the Monitor & Tune button.
+1. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Monitor & Tune.
 This action builds, downloads, and runs the model on the Arduino hardware.
 The lower-left corner of the model window displays the status while Simulink prepares, downloads, and runs the model.
 On successfully building the model, pin 2 generates PWM signals.
 On every rising edge, pin 3 generates an interrupt to calculate the time between the two consecutive rising edges of the signal, which in turn is used to calculate the frequency of the PWM signal at pin 3.
 The frequency of the signal is displayed on the Display block.
 The frequency displayed on the Display block is approximately equal to the frequency of the PWM signal generated by the PWM block.

 2. To open Analyze Simulation Results, right-click the logged signal indicator icon and select Open Data Inspector.
 The SDI displays all the logged PWM signals for the frequency calculated at each time step.

 Trigger Downstream Function-Call Subsystem Using Arduino External Interrupt Block